The Eternal Flame and Memorial Wall

 The Henrietta and Alvin Weisberg Gallery tells the horrors of deportation by rail to the ghettos, death camps and concentration camps of Europe.
-The Gallery’s centerpiece is an actual boxcar used for transporting Jews and other “undesirables” to implement the Final Solution.
+The Gallery’s centerpiece is a WWII-era boxcar used by the Nazis at the time that Jews and other “undesirables” were transported to implement the Final Solution.
 The boxcar is set in historically accurate architecture of the Hannoverscher Bahnhof station platform in Hamburg, Germany.
 A mural and audio-visual elements add to the experience.

 It is important to contextualize events within world history.
 All events are the result of actions that came before and, in turn, influence events that follow.
 In this timeline, the history of the Jewish people is juxtaposed with milestones in world history.